rdinch/MathResourceStudio-Help/docs/activities/Tables and Drills/circle-drill-subtraction.md

 Select between two options for handling the target number in the subtraction equation:

-Â· subtract from target
+· subtract from target

-Â· subtract target
+· subtract target

 **Target Number**